bongo227/Atomical/doc/doc_gen.md

 ```

 ###### For statement
-For statments are simular to if statements
+For statements are similar to if statements

 ```
 CASE FOR: